meilisearch/documentation/references/dump.md

 <RouteHighlighter method="POST" route="/dumps"/>

-Trigger a dump creation process.
-Once the process is completed, a dump is created in the [dumps folder](/guides/advanced_guides/configuration.md#dumps-folder).
+Triggers a dump creation process.
+Once the process is complete, a dump is created in the [dumps folder](/guides/advanced_guides/configuration.md#dumps-folder).
+If the dumps folder does not exist yet, it will be created.

 ### Example